Quick Links

 Dr Seuss

 At Thomas Coram, we love reading!
 The children enjoy reading and relish the opportunity to share and recommend books to one another.
 We are fortunate enough to have a fantastic library here at TC.
-The children are able to visit the library once per week for library lessons with our librarian Mrs Rawlings and then the library is open on selected lunchtimes throughout the week.
-The children's love of reading is exemplified by their amazing sandwich boards displayed in the library all about the books that they love .By the time the children reach Thomas Coram, our children are good readers and our focus is to develop their comprehension skills, through the use of The Literacy Shed VIPERS skills and good quality chapter books during our Guided Reading lessons.
-Guided Reading sessions take place five times per week and the children are good at explaining the VIPERS acronym.
-To promote reading further we have introduced book recommendations in assemblies and a reading raffle to win Afternoon Tea with Miss Hill at the end of each term.
+The children are able to visit the library to borrow books and for library lessons with our librarian, Mrs Rawlings, where they develop, talk about and share with each other their love of reading.
+The children have their own personal reading journals.
+These journals provide a thinking space for children to explore and reflect on their reading experience.
+The library is also open to year groups on selected lunchtimes throughout the week.
+By the time the children reach Thomas Coram, our children are good readers and our focus is to develop their fluency and comprehension skills, through the use of The Literacy Shed VIPERS skills and high quality short texts covering a range of genres during our Guided Reading lessons.
+Guided Reading sessions focus on echo reading the short text to improve fluency, identifying the genre of each text, finding out the meaning of unknown vocabulary through word attack strategies and answering comprehension questions using their VIPERS skills.
+Please find out more about how we teach reading at Thomas Coram below.
+To promote reading further we invite authors in to talk about their books.
+In the past year, we have been lucky enough to host the following amazing authors: Hannah Gold, Cressida Cowell, A.F.
+Steadman, Pari Thomson, Jack Meggitt-Phillips and Steve Clifford.

 When I grow up...